 As soon as the EAD reference has been published in the OJEU, EOTA provides the full text of final EADs free for download on this website.

 The legal basis for the EAD/ETA route to CE marking is the Construction Products Regulation (EU) No 305/2011 (CPR), see in particular, Articles 19, 20, 22, 24 and 25 as well as Annex II of the CPR.

-From the publication date in the OJEU, all the ETAs are to be issued according to the published EAD, which replaces the ETAG.
+All ETAs issued after the publication date of the EAD in the Official Journal of the European Union (OJEU) are to be issued based on the EAD which replaces the ETAG.

 And what happens with the previously issued ETA?
-This is a more sensitive issue that may vary depending on national authorities and market surveillance.
+This is a more sensitive issue that may vary depending on national authorities in the areas of construction and/or market surveillance.

 Based on the discussions that have taken place at the EOTA Technical Board meetings the following was concluded:

 - If there are no relevant technical changes in the ETAG to EAD conversion, i.e. the EAD is the result of applying the Regulation criteria and updating the format without introducing relevant technical changes, the use of the ETA and declaration of performance issued by the manufacturer possibly won’t be questioned.